TomPace101/nanopore_diffusion/notes.md

 _TODO_ use output_eff effective_D in place of effective_diffusion in all locations.
 See log 2018-07-10 for more information.

+_MAYBE_ Run validation cases from rst
+Create an rst file that, when doctested, actually runs the validation tests, and then also their cleanup.Then --validate alone will do everything.
+But how?
+Would it be a single doctest?
+If so, it's a big one.
+Maybe that's ok.

+_IDEA_ import *
+Just like fenics, import more stuff directly into the top name-space, so the highest module has useful stuff rather than having to drill all the way down.
+Or is that not a good example to follow?

 _ISSUE_ we'll eventually need to be able to load arbitrary spatial data into a function space, without writing an expression object.